SAKryukov/remoting-dotnet/article/article.md

 In .NET Core and .NET 5, old good remoting and WCF have been deprecated.

 How to develop software without remoting?

-Well, there are 3rd-party remoting or RPC frameworks, but 3rd-party is 3rd-party.
+In the document [.NET Framework technologies unavailable on .NET Core and .NET 5+](https://docs.microsoft.com/en-us/dotnet/core/porting/net-framework-tech-unavailable), Microsoft advised us to use named pipes, or sockets, or memory-mapped files, or some irrelevant Web tools, or, finally, some community open-source libraries.
+Well, thank you, Microsoft!
+All those lower-level libraries are no match to old good remoting or WCF.
+As to the open-source...

+All right, let's take the challenge.
+Yes, there are big 3rd-party libraries, they all need some study, testing, evaluation, and so on.

 But how about taking just 3 my C# files and having it all in no time, with pretty universal and flexible features?
+Let's see...

 ## Usage